-Recognition of a divorce that has taken place in Germany in the other country
+Do I need to have the divorce that took place in Germany recognized in the other country?

 In countries outside the EU, the German divorce decree will accordingly be recognised without further ado if both spouses have exclusively German nationality (home-country privilege - see above) and have, for example, conducted the divorce proceedings at the Berlin-Schöneberg District Court due to the special jurisdiction there for German nationals without a domestic residence.
 In this case, however, one should always additionally obtain information from the local registry office about any recognition requirement.

 In some countries the recognition procedure has a scope that is equivalent to a separate divorce proceeding, e.g. in Turkey.
 This circumstance should be taken into account when deciding where to divorce.

 Rechtsanwalt Wolfgang Sattler, Fachanwalt für Familienrecht und Fachanwalt für Sozialrecht